 The powerful thing you can do to improve your site’s results is to run a content audit.
 You’ll increase traffic and sales by identifying and fixing problems with your website.

 One of the effective ways to do this is to create a plan.
-This way, you can figure out what to do and how long it will take.
+This way, you can determine what to do and how long it will take.

 To create an action plan based on a content audit, start with the highest priority topics.
 Then, write down some ideas for how to improve those top topics.
 Pick one idea and implement it on your website.